Mielek/maze-solver/README.md

 # Maze solver project

 The maze solver is a demonstration application which solves maze(labyrinth).
-It contains [TODO] solving algoritms which shows different approaches to the problem.
+It contains [TODO] solving algorithms which shows different approaches to the problem.

 ## User Guide